-There were eighty six (86) routine tests conducted on the backflow devices in North Brookfield during 2015.
-Three devices failed the testing.
-Three devices were repaired by the owners and successfully retested.
-Ten devices were not tested due to non-occupancy with water shut off.
+There were eighty six (89) routine tests conducted on the backflow devices in North Brookfield during 2017.
+One device failed the testing.
+One device was repaired by the owners and successfully retested.
+Fourteen devices were not tested due to non-occupancy with water shut off.